Home Remedies For Bad Breath

 The quickest home remedy for bad breath is using a homemade mouthwash with baking soda or vinegar, which helps reduce bacterial growth and freshen breath effectively.

-Drinking water is essential for maintaining oral hygiene as it keeps the mouth hydrated and stimulates saliva production, helping wash away bacteria and food particles that cause bad breath.
+Drinking water is essential for maintaining oral hygiene, as it keeps the mouth hydrated and stimulates saliva production, which helps wash away bacteria and food particles that cause bad breath.

 Bad breath can be caused by poor oral hygiene, consuming certain foods like garlic and onions, dry mouth, tobacco use, gum disease, and sometimes underlying health conditions.